1. How do you approach data preparation?

 Velocity – Everyday data growth which includes conversations in forums, blogs, social media posts, etc.

-Veracity – Degree of accuracy of data available
+Veracity – Degree of the accuracy of data available

 Value – Deriving insights from collected data to achieve business milestones and new heights.